mp-se/fermentrack-docker/README.md

 Newer versions have switched to debian and is now support more targets i386/amd64/arm64

+### v1.0.0 Migrated to bullseye + python 3.9.
+- New base image that will reduce the vulnerabilties in the image.
+- Activated Trivy as vulnerability scanner.

 ### v0.9.1 Updated to work with fermentrack release from Dec 2021.
 - Triggered build based on latest ferementrack release.